 Wuyuan County holds the title for having the most beautiful villages in China.
 Its mystic scenery, hazy mist, quaint houses, stone paths, and gallery bridges compose ancient scenes and bring forth memories of legendary times.

 Wuyuan sits on the northeast corner of Jiangxi Province, in southeast China.
-It isn’t far from China’s pottery capital Jingdezhen, nor is it far from the legendary mountain range Huangshan.
+It isn’t far from China’s pottery capital, Jingdezhen, nor is it far from the legendary mountain range of Huangshan.
 Let’s look at some features of Wuyuan’s indisputable beauty.

 Take a deep breath

-Forests cover up to 82 percent of Wuyuan, but in the mountainous areas it goes as high as 96 percent.
+Forests cover up to 82 percent of Wuyuan, but in the mountainous areas, it goes as high as 96 percent.
 All of this greenery makes breathing a pleasure, and enriches Wuyuan with abundant oxygen.
-This contrasts with many other areas of China which contain dangerously high levels of air pollution.
+This contrasts with many other areas in China that contain dangerously high levels of air pollution.